qd-qd/sdk-tutorials/onboarding/chapter-1/2-blockchain-internet-cosmos.md

 ## Why blockchain is the future of the internet

-If you go back to the *beginning* of the internet – *before the internet even existed*, in fact – you can find the first conceptual seed of what it is now evolving into because of blockchain.
+If you go back to the *beginning* of the internet – *before the internet even existed*, in fact – you can find the first conceptual seed of what blockchain represents.

 The genesis of the World Wide Web is considered to be the document [*Information Management: A Proposal*](https://www.w3.org/History/1989/proposal.html), written by Tim Berners-Lee in 1989, which introduced the idea of an information sharing system based on hypertext links.
 In it, he included the following observation under the significant heading *"Non-Centralisation"*:

 > _"Information systems start small and grow.
 They also start isolated and then merge. **A new system must allow existing systems to be linked together without requiring any central control or coordination**."_

-It is remarkable that the person whose ideas gave rise to the internet itself would highlight the value of non-centralization at the very beginning – and yet this is something that only decades later is finally being realized as a pathway for the future of the internet.
+It is remarkable that the person whose ideas gave rise to the internet itself would highlight the value of non-centralization at the very beginning of that journey.
+Much of the contemporary internet is based on centralized systems, but blockchain, *through Cosmos*, offers the posibility of actualizing Berners-Lee's statement.

-This is why blockchain, *though Cosmos*, is the future.
 In essence:

 * **Blockchain** allows us to create *networks* that do not require, as Berners-Lee said, "any central control or coordination".
 * **Cosmos** is an ecosystem that links blockchains together *in the same way*.